rjuju/pg_validate_extupgrade/README.md

           - upgraded has no value, while installed has
             + LIST (id)

+      - mismatch found for Relation public.tbl4:
+        - in attributes:
+          - mismatch for elem #1:
+            - mismatch found for Attribute val:
+              - in atttype:
+                - character varying(30)
+                + character varying(20)

       - mismatch found for Relation public.tbl_rewrite:
         - in rules:
           installed and upgraded both have 3 Rule but some mismatch in them: